Selling to the CFO: Making the Case for Marketing When Times Are Tough

 Tough, but not impossible.
-Trust me, I’ve been there, both as a CMO and in a running a business.
+Trust me, I’ve been there, both as a CMO and in running a business.
 My relationships with CFOs have proven to be the most tried and trusted when weathering economic storms.

 Growing and protecting budgets requires collaboration, relationship building, and strategic assessments focused on the overall goals of the company, not just the spend.
 It’s a dynamic, ongoing process.
 And business-minded marketers who successfully demonstrate the value of marketing and work with their CFO and corporate finance team as partners stand a good chance of coming out ahead and keeping most of their budgets intact this year.

 What are the ways to do that?